BobcatGames/bwb/README.md

 * Weapons
 * Armor
 * Generic restraints
-* Uniquie restraints (like the potion absorber, ancient restraints etc.)
+* Unique restraints (like the potion absorber, ancient restraints etc.)

 Equally for balance, thematic, and technical reasons.